-Anthony Robert Burdin, Age 56 - Chief Executive
+Anthony Robert Burdin

-Tony joined the Society in March 2009 as Chief Executive and throughout the past nine years he has led the continued growth and development of the Society.
-During this period Tony has overseen a significant increase in the Society's assets and premium income, whilst delivering market-leading returns for members.
-He has worked in the mutual sector for 38 years and has held a number of senior positions in the building society and friendly society sectors.
+Tony joined the Society in March 2009 as Chief Executive and for the past ten years he led the Society through a period of significant growth and development.
+Tony oversaw a substantial increase in the Society's assets and premium income, whilst delivering market-leading returns for members.
+Tony retired as Chief Executive in December 2018 and, given his knowledge and experience, was invited to remain on the Committee as a non-executive Committee member.
+He has worked in the mutual sector for 39 years and has held a number of senior positions in the building society and friendly society sectors.
 Tony has a broad base of executive management skills and holds professional qualifications in sales and marketing.

-Sheila Johnson, FCIB, Age 69
+Sheila Johnson, FCIB

 Sheila has over 40 years experience in the financial services sector, most of them with building societies.
-More recently, Sheila held various senior positions with The Mansfield Building Society and was the Society's Compliance and Employee Development Executive until her retirement at the end of 2008.
+More recently, Sheila held various senior positions with The Mansfield Building Society and was the Compliance and Employee Development Executive until her retirement at the end of 2008.
 She has been a member of the Society's Committee since 2009 and was Vice Chairman in 2011 and Chairman from 2012 to 2015.
 Sheila lives in South Yorkshire.
+Sheila retires from the Committee after the 2019 AGM.